fusioncharts/jslink/README.md

   with an error.
 - Presently, jslink cannot output distinct dependency tree with export directives having modules required by disparate group of modules.
-- Add more chatter to verbose output.
-- Have a silent mode

 [regular-expression]: http://en.wikipedia.org/wiki/Regular_expression